ChaiSen/getdata-008-CourseProject/README.md

 4. Run the run_analysis.R script

 ####Output of the run_analysis.R file
-A data frame which is required in step 5 of the Course Project instruction will be created. run_analysis.R has stored this a data frame called _tidyData_
+A data frame which is required in step 5 of the Course Project instruction will be created. run_analysis.R has stored this in a data frame called _tidyData_

 ###Codebook
 The Codebook found in this Repository will explain the variables names (aka Column names) of the _tidyData_